erickmeline/BBC/README.md

 *WHEN I view the heading attributes
 THEN they fall in sequential order*

-This implies that the <h> elements were not decending properly in the original source, however they already were.
-If I'm missing the meaning of this requirement, please clarify the instructions.
+That leads me to believe that the heading elements were not decending properly in the original source, however they already were.
+It says 'heading attributes' but I didn't see any attributes on the heading elements.
+Not sure what the ask is here.
+Please clarify.

 I know that 10 commits was requested for this, but I can't imagine how to get there.
 I think I had maybe 3.
+Got quite a few on the readme though ;)

 p.s.
 This line from the assignment page is misleading:
 *"To impress clients, you should always go the extra mile and improve their codebase for long term sustainability."*

-Not true.
+Not sure about that.
 A developer should never stray from the spec'd scope of work.